HongyuS/MaxHeap-and-Heapsort/README.md

 # Max Heap-sort Visulized Using SwiftUI

- **Implementation of Max Heap and Heapsort**

- **Requirments:** Please refer to the section "Heaps" of *Chapter 5* to construct a max heap for a given sequence of unsorted numbers.
-After the construction of **max heap**, please implement a **heapsort** by using the constructed max heap, with reference to the heapsort algorithm mentioned in *Chapter 6*.

  **Input**: A sequence of unsorted numbers, such as: 16, 7, 22, 19, and 12.